Two People Looking at Real Estate Model and Calculator

 Source: Yieldstreet

-• Limited access: Most private assets are only available to accredited investors.
+• Limited access: Most private market investments are limited to institutions and accredited investors.

-• High minimums: Even if you're an accredited investor, many platforms have a minimum investment of $10,000 or more.
+• High minimums: Even if you qualify as an accredited investor, many platforms have minimum investments of $10,000 or more (many private funds require $250,000 or more), which may preclude you from investing.

-• Higher risks: Many private market investments have higher failure rates than larger, more established, and more closely regulated companies and asset classes.
+• High default risk: Many private market investments have higher failure rates than traditional investments.*

 How to invest in private markets